pmbot-io/pmbot-docs/src/data/docs/30-plugins/10-custom-plugin.md

 - [Package manager](#package-managers)
 - [Actions](#actions)

+### Plugin constructor

 Independently from the plugin type, the `core` should be an **ES6 class**.
+The constructor will be passed two arguments in the following order:

+#### context

-The constructor will be passed a context which contains information about the environment, update configuration, etc.
+Contains information about the environment, update configuration, etc.

 <div class="code-group" data-props='{ "lineNumbers": ["true"] }'>